 Manhattan Office, 125 Maiden Lane, New York

 To mark the 10th year of the banana motif in his art, Jebila Okongwu has created a limited edition cocktail table.
 Constructed with his signature technique of stitched banana box cardboard, the table has been cast in bronze by master craftsmen.
-Four banana boxes, Okongwu's favorite material, are displayed flat under glass.
+A selection of banana boxes, Okongwu's favorite material, have been flattened and are displayed under glass.
 The boxes have actually been used for shipping bananas from tropical countries and each edition of the table has a unique combination of boxes which have been selected and arranged by the artist himself.

 Designed with your elite lifestyle in mind, the Banana Box Cocktail Table is suitable as either corporate or domestic decor and has been finished to a level of uncompromising luxury.
 Every detail of the artist's handwork has been meticulously captured in the bronze casting on which a black patina has been applied and then polished to a lustrous sheen.
 The delightful exotic designs and colorful graphics on the boxes are visible through a 3/8" thick piece of optically clear glass.
 The table is limited to a production of just 10 editions per year.